High School Start

 Dell’Olio went on to study at University of North Carolina at Chapel Hill where he was a NCAA Division 1 lacrosse player and an All-ACC honor roll student.
-As a freshman, he was surrounded by only superstars, who, by all accounts should have produced exemplary results – the team had its worst season in years.
+As a freshman, he was surrounded by only superstars, who, by all accounts should have produced exemplary results.
+But, the team had its worst season in years.
 The lesson learned years earlier was fortified – neither success nor failure are definite; gifts (innate or earned) would always require dedication, perseverance and a cohesive team.
-After graduating with a degree in journalism and mass communication Peter worked for a Long Island gold coast lifestyle magazine and eventually landed in the financial sector as an analyst of mortgage backed securities.
+After graduating with a degree in journalism and mass communication, Peter worked for a Long Island gold coast lifestyle magazine.
+Then, he eventually landed in the financial sector as an analyst of mortgage-backed securities.
 He stayed in the investment banking industry for ten years but the inner athlete in him longed for a challenging environment that would foster his drive and ingenuity.

 In 2015, Dell’Olio was introduced to Eli Zimmer, a partner at Daigle & Travers.
 Acquainted with Peter’s reputed work ethic and meticulous attention to detail, Zimmer offered him a position with his insurance firm.
 They began working together but it wasn’t until March 2017 that Dell’Olio became a producer full time.
-He said that working in insurance has allowed him to use the strategizing skills he learned on the field, tackling each client’s unique situation and developing customized solutions.
+He said that working in insurance has allowed him to use the strategizing skills he learned on the field.
+He tackles each client’s unique situation and develops customized solutions.
 The job is never boring – each day brings with it new clients with distinctive requirements.
-“I like meeting new people,” he said “and I like working as a team, be that with my colleagues at Daigle & Travers or my clients.”
+“I like meeting new people,” he said, “and I like working as a team, be that with my colleagues at Daigle & Travers or my clients.”

-As he looks ahead, he sees more opportunities to use those skills instilled in him through his athletic involvement: at work with clients, in the industry through his BNI membership and at home with his family.
-One day he hopes to pass along all that he has learned to the next generation – perhaps by coaching his daughters’ sports teams.
+As he looks ahead, he sees more opportunities to use those skills instilled in him through his athletic involvement.
+Such as, at work with clients, in the industry through his BNI membership and at home with his family.
+He hopes to pass along what he has learned to the next generation – perhaps by coaching his daughters’ sports teams.